-At this futuristic, four-star hotel on the Deira side of ‘Old Dubai’, heritage meets high-tech with a rooftop cinema crowned by a retractable ceiling.
-Here, guests can watch the stars on the big screen – or the starry skies above – while snacking on popcorn in reclining seats.
-Rooms are comfortable and have a stylish design.
-The suites take inspiration from films, with Bollywood, Hollywood, Agent or Superhero themes.
-The soup dumplings at Han Shi Fu are excellent, and the skyline views from W XYZ Bar.
+At this four-star hotel on the Deira side of Old Dubai, there’s a rooftop cinema crowned by a retractable ceiling where you can watch the stars on the big screen while snacking on popcorn in reclining seats.
+The suites are inspired films, with Bollywood, Hollywood, Agent or Superhero themes.
+The soup dumplings at Han Shi Fu are excellent, as are the skyline views from W XYZ Bar.

 Despite having only three stars, this hotel on Happiness Street boasts a PlayStation gaming booth, 24-hour gym and a rooftop pool facing the Burj Khalifa.
 There’s luggage storage and a launderette and the lobby has abstract artworks made from Emirati ephemera, including a framed flower print made from burqas and a caravan of model camels climbing the wall.
 Rooms feature a magnolia colour scheme and have televisions and single pull-out sofa beds.
 There’s another Rove hotel in Dubai Marina and one in Dubai Parks and Resorts.